Statements

 The try...catch

-statement is comprised of a try
+statement consists of a try

 block and an optional catch